-What actually works to help the human body lose belly bulge, plus the most-common myths about becoming healthier.
+What actually works to help the human body lose belly bulge (plus, the most common myths about becoming healthier – debunked).

 Some fat cells that create belly bulge sit directly under the skin.
 Doctors call this subcutaneous fat.